Ubivin/Flo/README.md

 ##Features:
 * Multi-task with 2 fingers on screen simutanelously
+* Dodge various obstacles
 * Screen continously scrolls down
-* Navigate through 2 independent mazes with each finger
-* Touch the wall or get cut off and you will lose
+* Touch an obstacle and you will lose
-* Complexity of maze and speed of screen increases overtime
+* Complexity of obstacles increase over time

 ##What's working:
 - 2 finger touch is working
-- Background is scrolling continously
+- Background and obstacles are moving in sync
+- Basics obstacles are implemented
+- Touch no longer stutters

 ##Roadmap:
-* Add Obstacles
+* Add collison
-* Add different mazes
+* Add different obstacles
-* Have the mazes continously spawn
 * Make touch drag each object
+* Stop the "candy" from falling off the screen